menandmice/micetro_docs/guides/user-manual/ipam.rst

   .. note::
     If the number of available zones does not exceed 100, the Zone area of the window will be a drop-down list instead of the Browse button.

-2. In the Zone menu, verify the zone selected is the zone to which you want to add a host.
-The Select zone menu displays, reflecting a list of available zones.
+2. In the :guilabel:`Zone` menu, verify the zone selected is the zone to which you want to add a host.
+The :guilabel:`Select zone` menu displays, reflecting a list of available zones.

-3. Click OK.
+3. Click :guilabel:`OK`.
 The dialog box closes and the Address record displays in the IP Address dialog box.

 Editing a DNS Host
 ^^^^^^^^^^^^^^^^^^